aecsocket/aeronet/README.md

 - [`aeronet_webtransport`]: over WebTransport (using QUIC)
   - Native + WASM
   - ✅ Complete
+  - Note on examples:

+    On WASM, when running the client, you will not be able to paste into the text box using Ctrl+V.
+    To work around this:
+    1. click into the text box you want to paste into
+    2. click outside of the Bevy app (in the white area)
+    3. press Ctrl+V

 ```sh
 cargo run --example webtransport_echo_server -F server